 A Day in the Life

 The Lucca Bel Canto Institute is a sanctuary away from the demands of daily life.
-For two weeks, we come together as a family- singing, learning, eating, communing and working together.
+For one week, we come together as a family- singing, learning, eating, communing and working together.
 We wake up in the morning in the beautiful hills of Lucca, and join our colleagues for a lovely breakfast and fellowship.
-Then we all congregate for a group warm-up, led by either Ferdinand or Julia.
+Then we all congregate for a group physical and vocal warm-up.
 After breakfast, we commence with our masterclasses.
 These masterclass sessions will be divided into both technique and repertoire sessions, which are open, private voice lessons, but intended for every participant to be present.
 During these sessions, we will focus on what the individual needs to refine their technique in the most significant way.
 Each approach is tailor-made, yet deeply-rooted in the principles of Bel Canto vocal technique.
 In this way, we learn not only by doing, but by watching and immersing ourselves in problem-solving and strategy.
 By supporting our colleagues, we learn to a greater extent, and vice-versa.

-In the midst of the busy masterclass schedule, there will be times for individual coachings as well where musical elements & style will be addressed.
+In addition to the 2 voice lessons daily, singers will also have individual coachings each day where musical elements & style will be addressed.
+There is no other program that gives you 3 private sessions a day, and we are proud of that standard we continue to uphold.
 We will also hold in depth discussions which will include everything from vocal technique to mindset as we navigate our way through life as a singing artist.
 During our evening dinners, we will have impromptu concerts, which is a way of sharing and collaborating with each other during this restorative time.
-We hope to build a supportive community during these 2 weeks that will invigorate the mind, body, and spirit and provide renewed direction as you move towards your musical goals.
+We hope to build a supportive community during this week that will invigorate the mind, body, and spirit and provide renewed direction as you move towards your musical goals.

 The optimal handling of the body in space for ideal sound production.
 Alignment of the head, neck, shoulders, and spine will be assessed for each individual.